 We've created a short series of videos called 'Creative conversations about suicide'.

-You will need to log in to access these videos.
+For all except the third one, you need to log in to access these videos.

 The effect on psychiatrists from patient suicide

 Working helpfully with families after a patient dies by suicide